sbt/website/src/reference/04-Howto/20-Howto-Sequencing/04-Howto-Dynamic-Input-Task.md

   )
 ```

+The `actualRun in Compile`'s implementation was copy-pasted from `run` task's implementation in Default.scala.

 Now we can call `run foo` from the shell and it will evaluate `actualRun in Compile` with the passed in argument, and then evaluate the `openbrowser` task.